James N. Britton: Professional bodies

 Britton also worked hard at establishing professional networks for teachers of English.
 In 1947, he helped found the London Association for the Teaching of English (LATE), which eventually led to the founding of the National Association for the Teaching of English (NATE) in the UK in 1963.
 His commitment to helping initiate and sustain an international conversation among teachers of English began with his role as a member of the British delegation to the Dartmouth Conference of 1966.
 In 1971, at the University of York, Britton was a key supporter of the first grassroots International Conference with its call for language and writing across the curriculum.
 In 1984, he edited English Teaching: An International Exchange for the International Federation for the Teaching of English (IFTE).

+Collections

+Britton's personal papers are held at the Institute of Education (IOE), University College London.
+The archive primarily focuses on Britton's time at the IOE, but also contains materials relating to his publications, correspondence, and involvement at conferences.